vitessio/website/content/en/docs/22.0/reference/query-serving/metrics.md

 ## Query Metrics for Monitoring

-The new metrics added have dimensions on `Query Type`, `Plan Type`, and `Tablet Type`.
-This provides a more granular view of query execution patterns and performance bottlenecks.
+The new metrics include dimensions for Query Type, Plan Type, and Tablet Type, providing a more granular view of query execution patterns and performance bottlenecks.

 The new metrics include:

 - `QueryProcessed`: Tracks queries received at VTGate.
-- `QueryRouted`: Tracks queries routed by VTGate to how many shards.
+- `QueryRouted`: Tracks the number of shards a query is routed to by VTGate.

 ## How to Use These Metrics for Optimization

 By enabling monitoring for these metrics, users can analyze query execution patterns and optimize costly plans.
-Some of the common optimization include:
+Some common optimizations include:

 * Rewrite queries to include shard-aware filtering conditions.
 * Adding new lookup vindexes to improve query routing efficiency.
-* Leverage sharded indexes to push computation down to the database instead of VTGate.
+* Leverage sharded indexes to push computation down to the MySQL instead of VTGate.
-* Break down complex queries into smaller, more efficient queries executed at the database level.
+* Break down complex queries into smaller, more efficient queries executed at the MySQL level.

 Users can identify unoptimized queries using the plan classification in VTGate’s /debug/query_plans endpoint and apply the necessary improvements.
 By analyzing these metrics, users can fine-tune query execution, reduce latency, and improve overall performance in Vitess.